tc39/proposal-temporal/docs/plainmonthday.md

 If the value is any other object, it:

 - Must have a `day` property
-- Must have either a string `monthCode` property OR both `month` and `year` integer number properties.
+- Must have either a string `monthCode` or `month` property.
+  If `month` is used and `calendar` is provided, then `year` must be provided as well because `month` is ambiguous in some calendars without knowing the year.
 - May have a `calendar` property.
 If omitted, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates) will be used by default.

-Some calendars like Hebrew or Chinese have leap months which causes `month` to be ambiguous without knowing the year.
-Therefore, if neither `monthCode` nor `year` is provided, a `RangeError` will be thrown (regardless of calendar used) to encourage calendar-independent code.

 Any non-object value will be converted to a string, which is expected to be in ISO 8601 format.
 For the ISO 8601 calendar, only the month and day will be parsed from the string.